dipu-ray/Phitron-B7/03. Basic Data Structures/Week 01-Introduction to Data-Structure/Module 01-Time and Space Complexity/README.md

 ## 5. Logarithmic Complexity O(logN)
 - Program: `logarithmic_complexity.cpp`
-    - Best way to understand `logarithmic complexity` when a loops increment or decrement part evolution with `substraction` or `division` then you understand this is `logarithmic complexity`.
+    - Best way to understand `logarithmic complexity` when a loops increment part evolution with `substraction` and decrement part of `division` then you understand this is `logarithmic complexity`.

 ## 6. Sqrt complexity O(sqrt(N))
 - Program: `sqrt_complexity.cpp`